The Lost Man Creek Trail

 Length 22.0 mi · Climbing 3100 ft

 As a hiking route, the Lost Man Creek Trail has its moments but overall is a little dull.
-The wide logging road is less engaging than singletrack trails, and except for a few short stretches the old-growth redwoods aren't all that scenic.
+The wide logging road is less engaging than singletrack trails, and except for a few short stretches of old-growth redwoods the road, though pleasant, quiet, and easy to hike, isn't especially scenic.
 Although the road climbs to a high ridge, there are no views to speak of.
-There is a pretty nice redwood grove about one mile in, right at the point where the road starts to climb, so one possibility is to hike to this point and then return.
+There's a pretty nice redwood grove about one mile in, right at the point where the road starts to climb, so one possibility is to hike to this point and then return.

-The trail gets off to a good start, entering a very nice and very lush grove of big redwoods.
-The large creek rushes noisily below.
+The trail gets off to a good start, entering a dark and exceptionally lush grove of big redwoods in the bottom of a deep canyon, the most impressive part of the entire hike.
+Although you can't see it from the trail, a large creek rushes noisily below.
 A few picnic tables sit by the side of the road, part of the Lost Man Creek Picnic Area.
-You can't see the creek from the trail, but especially in winter you can hear it roaring by.

-It's hard to pinpoint exactly where the old growth ends, but at some point the road emerges from under the canopy.
+It's hard to pinpoint exactly where the old growth ends, but at some point the road emerges from under the canopy and takes on an appearance typical of mainline logging roads.
 It's still surrounded by forest, but the trees stand back from the road, and foliage covers the trees from top to bottom, creating a green wall that leans out and away from the road.
 This area has apparently been clearcut; the road was not cut through the trees, but instead the trees regrew after the road was built.

-3.8 miles in, a well-maintained dirt road branches off to the left.
-This is the "B Line" road, and it descends about 5 miles to the Highway 101 bypass around Prairie Creek Redwoods.
+3.8 miles in, an overgrown dirt road marked "not a trail" branches off to the left.
+This is the "B Line" road (the Lost Man Creek Trail was the A line), and it descends about 5 miles to the Highway 101 bypass around Prairie Creek Redwoods.
 If the highway weren't in the way, the B Line would connect with Cal Barrel Road.
-The B line is actually pretty scenic for a second-growth logging road, and the park service has considered opening it as a dead-end trail.
+The B line is actually pretty scenic for a second-growth logging road, and at one time the park service considered opening it as a dead-end trail.